Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Authenticate the client
 In order to interact with the Form Recognizer service, you will need to create an instance of a client.
-An **endpoint** and **credential** are necessary in order to instantiate the client object.
+An **endpoint** and **credential** are necessary to instantiate the client object.

 #### Looking up the endpoint
-You can find the endpoint for your form recognizer resource using the [Azure Portal][azure_portal_get_endpoint] or [Azure CLI][azure_cli_endpoint_lookup]:
+You can find the endpoint for your Form Recognizer resource using the [Azure Portal][azure_portal_get_endpoint] or [Azure CLI][azure_cli_endpoint_lookup]: